pndang/GenAI_Capstone_ProjectOne/README.md

 """

 3 - """
-Please translate the following patient record to English:
+Please translate the following letter of intent to English:

 "Kính gửi Jeff,